Impact

 Risk and Exploitability

 The attack requires a foothold in the renderer process, which typically demands a prior compromise or advanced local exploitation.
-Exact EPSS is not available, and the vulnerability is not listed in the CISA KEV catalog, indicating that widespread exploitation has not yet been documented.
-Nevertheless, the high severity rating and the fact that bypassing site isolation can expose private data or allow cross-site data leaks suggest that the risk warrants prompt attention when the necessary update is available.
+The EPSS score of < 1% indicates a very low probability of exploitation in the wild, and the vulnerability is not listed in the CISA KEV catalog, indicating that widespread exploitation has not yet been documented.
+Nevertheless, the high severity rating with a CVSS score of 8.1 and the fact that bypassing site isolation can expose private data or allow cross-site data leaks suggest that the risk warrants prompt attention when the necessary update is available.

 OpenCVE Enrichment